Is it safe to take a tripod for my camera with me and place it on the ground?

 will give you fabric respirators and closed overalls for your full body protection.
 It is only recommended to wear this, it is not obligatory.
 It is forbidden to take weapons, animals, plants, drugs etc. into the Chernobyl Exclusion Zone.
 Tourists are also not allowed to take artifacts that they have found in the Chernobyl Zone out of the zone.

 What photo equipment should I take for the tour/workshop?

-After entering the Chernobyl exclusion zone you will be instructed on what is and what is not allowed in Chernobyl during your visit.
+After entering the Chernobyl Exclusion Zone you will be instructed on what is and what is not allowed in Chernobyl during your visit.
 First of all, you will have to stick to these instructions and to the directions of your guide or delegate.
 For example, during your stay in Chernobyl you are not allowed to smoke, eat and drink in the open space, also you are not allowed to sit on the ground or put your belongings – mostly cameras and camcorders – on the ground.
-You are not allowed to eat any berries, drink water from open sources –wells etc. (Tap water or bottled water is OK), touch vegetation and objects on the ground.
+You are not allowed to eat any berries, drink water from open sources – wells etc. (tap water or bottled water is OK), touch vegetation or objects on the ground.

 What is the best time for taking pictures in Chernobyl?